-And why hasn’t he transformed at the full moon?
+And how come he hasn’t transformed at the full moon?
 It would surely have healed him.
 But…Could it be less than a month since he got here?
 He hopes so.
 He scrutinizes the sky for a clue, but there is no sight of the moon.
-He would never have thought he would welcome a transformation, but if it’s the only way to recover the powers he seems to have lost he’ll readily embrace the pain and the loss of memory of the horrors he’ll commit…
+He would never have thought he would welcome a transformation, but if it’s the only way to recover the powers he seems to have lost he’ll readily embrace the pain, and even the memory loss of the horrors he’ll commit…

 He tries to wrap his mind around his situation.
-He has learned to combat the lycan inside of him, but he has no idea about what happens with his body when he is unconscious and unable to fight the transformation.
-He is not supposed to stay unconscious.
-He is supposed to heal even faster when he’s sleeping…
+He has learned to combat the Lycan inside of him, but he has no idea about what happens with his body when he is unconscious and unable to fight the transformation.
+He is not supposed to stay unconscious, anyway.
+And he is expected to heal even faster when he’s sleeping…

 Or could it be something else?
 Magic?
 The bitter concoctions the old woman makes him swallow at least three times a day might have something to do with this sudden inability to heal…